Andover, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 7.41 mi of roadways, of which 1.92 mi were maintained by the municipality, 3.18 mi by Sussex County and 2.31 mi by the New Jersey Department of Transportation.

 U.S. Route 206 and County Route 517 pass through the borough.

 Public transportation

-Lakeland Bus Lines provides service operating along Interstate 80 between Newton, New Jersey and the Port Authority Bus Terminal in Midtown Manhattan.
+Lakeland Bus Lines provides service operating along Interstate 80 between Newton, New Jersey, and the Port Authority Bus Terminal in Midtown Manhattan.

-As part of restoring train service via the Lackawanna Cut-Off, $61 million had been secured by former U.S. Congressman Rodney Frelinghuysen to rebuild a 7.3 mi stretch of the former railroad to a new station in Andover, which had been projected by 2021 but currently is estimated to open sometime after 2027.
+As part of restoring train service via the Lackawanna Cut-Off, $61 million had been secured by then U.S. Congressman Rodney Frelinghuysen for NJ Transit to rebuild a 7.3 mi stretch of the former railroad to a new station in Andover Township, which had been projected by 2021 but currently is estimated to open in 2026.

 Aeroflex-Andover Airport is located 2 mi north of the central business district and Trinca Airport, 3 mi southwest.